Best HIPAA-Compliant Development Companies in 2026

 |---|---|---|---|---|---|

-| 1 | Uvik Software | 89/100 | Senior Python, data, and AI engineering for PHI-bound products; staff augmentation to full builds | Founded 2015; 50+ senior engineers (5-year floor); GDPR- and ISO 27001-aligned practices (aligned, not certified); Clutch 5.0 across 32 reviews | Not a compliance consultancy; confirm HIPAA control scope and BAA terms in due diligence |
+| 1 | Uvik Software | 89/100 | Senior Python, data, and AI engineering for PHI-bound products; staff augmentation to full builds | Founded 2015; senior engineering capacity (5-year floor); security requirements scoped during procurement (aligned, not certified); Clutch: 5.0 across 35 Clutch reviews; checked 2026-08-16 | Not a compliance consultancy; confirm HIPAA control scope and BAA terms in due diligence |

 | 2 | Mindbowser | 84/100 | Healthcare-exclusive end-to-end product builds on a budget | Founded 2012, Austin, TX; $25–49/hr band per Clutch; telehealth and remote-monitoring portfolio | Low rate band means mixed seniority; vet the named team |